Aleosiss/rising_tides/ReadMe.md

 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
 	- Crushing Grip doesn't override idle animations the first time it affects a unit, neither does Sovereign
 	- Psionic Storm only plays sound from one storm at a time, due to a base-game issue where a soundcue can only be played once per ObjectID
+	- Networked OI does not work with CCS or KillzoneShot.
+Unsure of exact cause, appears that CCS does not tick AbilityActivated

 ###### Current Sprint Goals:
-	- Verify that Networked OI works with CCS ( it doesn't, unsure why, CCSA does not appear to trigger AbilityActivated )
 	- Cut out declared but unused objects